 What we do

-An important part of the foundation’s role is to engage in debate about policy development, social action and other areas where we have experience and knowledge.
+An important part of the Community Foundation’s role is to engage in debate about policy development, social action and other areas where we have experience and knowledge.

 What is a Community Foundation?

-There are 46 community foundations across the UK helping individuals, families, companies, charitable trusts and public sector bodies connect with, support and invest in their local communities.
-We address a wide range of issues and provide funding for our communities through ‘grassroots’ charities and community groups.
+There are many Community Foundations across the UK helping individuals, families, companies, charitable trusts and public sector bodies connect with, support and invest in their local communities.
+They address a wide range of issues and provide funding for our communities through ‘grassroots’ charities and community groups.